Free Church of Scotland (Continuing): Legal issues

-Following their departure, FCC sought a declarator from the Court of Session as to ownership of the central funds and properties of the Church.
+Following their departure, the FC(C) sought a declarator from the Court of Session as to ownership of the central funds and certain Continuing-affiliated properties of the Church.
 When the appeal was sent to the Outer House of the Court of Session, Lady Paton dismissed their action without granting absolvitor.
 In March 2007 the Free Church of Scotland proceeded to take legal action at Broadford, on the island of Skye, seeking to reclaim the church manse.
 The Free Church (Continuing) lost the action at first instance on the decision of Lord Uist, and also lost their appeal to the Inner House of the Court of Session.

-The FCC expressed its intention to appeal both the above decisions, but in 2009, the International Conference of Reformed Churches noted that the FCC had "withdrawn its appeal of the civil matter that was pending."
+The FC(C) expressed its intention to appeal both the above decisions, but in 2009, the International Conference of Reformed Churches noted that the FC(C) had "withdrawn its appeal of the civil matter that was pending".